 How do I know if my employee is entitled to Statutory Paternity Pay?

-Paternity leave entitlement in the UK allows your staff who are off work for this reason to be paid, as long as they qualify for paternity leave.
+Paternity leave entitlement in the UK allows your staff who are off work for this reason to be paid, but only if they qualify for paternity leave.

 If you decide to offer contractual paternity pay, remember the rate of pay cannot be lower than the statutory rate.